 Exotic recipes are a little trickier than their regular counterparts.
 That’s because most people are less familiar with the techniques and requirements.
 For this reason, I insist on helping you nail this one.
 Here are a couple of extra tips:

 Be Sure To Toast The Spices

 Ground ingredients are a lot easier to incorporate into food.
-We do recommend you use seeds and that you toast them.
+I do recommend you use seeds and that you toast them.
 The flavor they will add to the foods will make you toast the seeds for all the recipes you will cook from now on!